 I’m also passing along two recipes that looked interesting.
 It is amazing how creative Jews can get, substituting this for that, all to make it kosher for Passover.

-These recipes comes from Eli Kirshtein, a guest executive chef at New York City’s New American Kosher restaurant Solo.
+These recipes comes from Chef Eli Kirshtein, from when he was guest executive chef at New York City’s New American Kosher restaurant Solo.
 Thanks to Susan S. Yeske for passing it along to me.

 And to all my Jewish readers, Bucks County Taste wishes you a Zissen (sweet) Passover, and a good holiday!